xylix/lean-site-template/content/key-terms.md

 **Utilitarianism**: Utilitarianism is a particular consequentialist moral theory, which states that an act is good or bad according to the extent to which it increases happiness and decreases suffering.
 Other variants of utilitarianism, such as preference utilitarianism, seek to maximise the satisfaction of people's preferences, whether or not this leads to pleasure.

 **Population ethics**: Population ethics asks questions such as whether it is better to bring about a larger total amount of happiness in the world (e.g. by having a higher population that is less happy) or a smaller population who are happier on average, and whether we ought to count causing new happy people to be born in the future as equally important as making people who currently exist happy.
-Population ethics is a source of significant disagreement among philosophers in general and effective altruists.
+Population ethics is a source of significant disagreement among philosophers in general as well as effective altruists.

 **Rationalism**: Rationalism is an approach to improving one's thinking and an associated community, interested in studying cognitive biases, statistics.